randomwalk94/academic-kickstart/content/post/ipam2018_RMT.md

 draft = false

-tags = ["research", "conference", "summer 2018", "random matrix theory", "free probability"] summary = "Notes on some of the topics presented at the conference."
+tags = ["research", "conference", "summer 2018", "random matrix theory", "free probability"] summary = "Notes on some of the topics presented at the Workshop: Random Matrices and Free Probability Theory at IPAM during summer of 2018."

 [header]
 image = "/ipam2018.jpg"